sam-laister/model-maker-aws-compatable/README.md

 # Go Backend Rest Api for the project

+UPDATE: This repo is outdated.
+It has been merged with the docker parent repo at: https://github.com/2024-dissertation/model-maker-docker

 ## New Method

 As of 17/01/25, migrations are now handled with [Goose](https://github.com/pressly/goose) and [Upper.io](https://upper.io/v4/adapter/postgresql/) Postgresql Adapter.